A Burqa Clad Woman Commander of Indians in 1857

 “Come!
 God has called you into paradise.”

-Hudson paid a tribute to the bravery of this woman by comparing her with Joan of Arc of France.
-He contended that the courage, leadership and valour of this green wearing Muslim woman was no less than Joan of Arc.
+William Hodson paid tribute to the bravery of this woman by comparing her with Joan of Arc of France.
+He contended that the courage, leadership, and valor of this green-wearing Muslim woman was no less than Joan of Arc.

-This brave old woman was shifted to Ambala in July, 1857.
-Neither we know her name nor we have any idea of what happened to her in Ambala but surely this old Muslim woman clad in a green burqa is one of those unsung heroes of the 1857 who ignited a flame which later liberated India from the foreign rule.
+This brave old woman was shifted to Ambala in July 1857.
+Neither we know her name nor we have any idea of what happened to her in Ambala but surely this old Muslim woman clad in a green burqa is one of those unsung heroes of 1857 who ignited a flame which later liberated India from foreign rule.

 Share this Post on :